Fly-camping in Tanzania's Selous Game reserve takes you into real wilderness.

 Security measures: The guides at the camp are all armed.

 Fire safety: There is a fire extinguisher at the camp.

 Disabled access: Not Possible

 Laundry facilities: No Laundry Facilities

-Money: Money is needed here - any purchases can be done at Selous Impala Camp.
+Money: Money isn't needed here - any purchases can be done at Selous Impala Camp.